wtsi-hgi/yascp/usage.md

     //OPTIONAL
     citeseq = true //NEEDS DESCRIPTION!
 Default false

+    input = 'cellbender' //This parameter defines whether the ambient RNA removal is skipped ('cellranger') or not ('cellbender').
+The default value is 'cellbender'.

     //cellbender_location='/path/to/existing/folder/nf-preprocessing/cellbender' //!!!!!
 Uncomment this and edit the path, if cellbender results are already available (even partial results).
 The pipeline will skip the cellbender step for samples that already have cellbender results.